PRESIDENTS’ DAY

 Key Vocabulary

-George Washington – Was commander of the Continental Army during the American Revolutionary War and served two terms as the first U.S. President, from 1789-1797.
+George Washington – commander of the Continental Army during the American Revolutionary War and served two terms as the first U.S. President, from 1789-1797.
 As president, Washington realized that the new Constitution had to be made to work if democracy was to take root on American soil.

-Abraham Lincoln – Was the 16th president of the United States and is regarded as an American hero for his role in preserving the Union by leading the north to victory in the American Civil War and for ending slavery in the United States.
+Abraham Lincoln – 16th president of the United States and is regarded as an American hero for his role in preserving the Union by leading the north to victory in the American Civil War and for ending slavery in the United States.

 Liberty – The state of being free within society from oppressive restrictions imposed by authority on one’s way of life, behavior, or political views.

 Presidential Powers – Gives authority to the President to propose legislation to Congress, submit the annual federal budget to Congress, sign or veto legislation passed by Congress, nominate executive branch officials and federal judges, serve as Commander in Chief of armed forces, negotiate treaties with other nations.
-For more see here.

 ShareAmerica